kareemkhalidi/Portfolio/NFLStats/README.txt

 Features:
 - Compare matchups between two teams by season, offensive team, defensive team, and stat type.
-- Dynamic calculations for team-specific performance metrics using the nfl_stats class.
+- Perform dynamic calculations for team-specific performance metrics using the nfl_stats class.

 Usage:
 - To analyze a matchup, run nfl_stats.py and provide the following inputs: